LukeShortCloud/lifepages/src/games/video.rst

 Java Versions
 ^^^^^^^^^^^^^

 Each version of Minecraft only works with a specific version of Java.
-[1]
+[1][19]

 .. csv-table::
    :header: Minecraft, Java
    :widths: 20, 20

-   18, 17
+   1.18 and newer, 17
-   17, 16
+   1.8-1.17, 8
-   16 or older, 8
+   1.7 and older, 7

 Resource Packs
 ^^^^^^^^^^^^^^